guntur99/miniecommerce/README.md

 ## Product

 You can create new products, modify and delete them.
-If the stock product is 0 then it will display the status: Sold Out and cannot be added to Cart. <u>Make sure the image size is less than 1MB</u>.
-You can search by product name or filter by product category.
+If the stock product is 0 then it will display the status: Sold Out and cannot be added to Cart. **Make sure the image size is less than 1MB.** You can search by product name or filter by product category.

 <a href="https://youtu.be/X3MnbS1bTOU" target="__blank">Click Here</a>